umn-asr/shibboleths_lil_helper/README.markdown

 About
 =====
-Shibboleth's Lil Helper is a tool that automates the generation of Apache/IIS Shibboleth Native Service Provider configuration & metadata files.
+Shibboleth's Lil Helper (slh) is a tool that automates the generation of Apache/IIS Shibboleth Native Service Provider configuration & metadata files.
 It provides several benefits over manually configuring each NativeSp instance/server by:

 * __Providing a consistent configuration approach__ you can apply uniformly across all of the servers managed by your organization.
   * Makes deployment automation possible, errors less frequent, and troubleshooting easier.

 * __Dividing high level auth specs from actual NativeSp configuration__
   * Programmers can focus on high level goals like "protect files underneath the '/secure' directory on 'somewebsite.com'" rather than grappeling with the bewildering complexity of the NativeSp's interrelated XML files, the Shibboleth protocal, SAML, etc.

 * __Providing conceptually simple linear process__ that distills the main steps associated with Shibboleth integration.

+* Verifying metadata consistency across sites & hosts associated with particular Shibboletht SP entity_id.

 DISCLAIMER
 -------------------------
 All you see here on Github is the readme, no code yet.

 This is released as a RubyGem right now, we hope to push the source up here once things stabilize further